symmetric monoidal (∞,1)-category of spectra

 There are the fields of:

-The canonical ring object of the gros Zariski topos of any scheme (given by ) is a field in the sense of definition 1.
+The canonical local ring object of the gros Zariski topos of any scheme (given by , that is to say, the affine line ) is in fact moreover a field object, where the latter is defined by requiring that Definition 1 holds in the internal logic of this topos.
+For a proof, see Proposition 2.2 in the article Universal projective geometry via topos theory of Anders Kock.
 The ring (the structure sheaf) in the sheaf topos (i.e. the petit Zariski topos) is a residue field if is a reduced scheme.

 The classifying topos for fields is discussed in section D3.1.11(b) of